Joseph Wall

 Professional Interests

-July 2025 - Guiter, S. and Wall, J. Thinking Outside the (Space) Box: Researching Vibration, Microgravity, Auditory, Visual, and Olfactory Factors for Optimal Productivity.
-International Conference on Environmental Systems (ICES).
-It will be presented in Prague, Czech Republic.
+Guiter, S. and Wall, J. (2025).
+Thinking Outside the (Space) Box: Researching Vibration, Microgravity, Auditory, Visual, and Olfactory Factors for Optimal Productivity.
+International Conference on Environmental Systems (ICES) (Sophia presented in Prague, Czech Republic).

 Personal Interests